 5. Geothermal and tidal sources: holding promise for many but still at the experimental stage.

-6. Space-based sources of energy: a new frontier.
+6. Space-based sources of energy: the new frontier.

 7. Rare earth elements: another area of potential conflict.

 Chapter III.
-The actors – the traditional and emerging cast of the Grand Energy Play.
+The old and some new actors – the cast of the Grand Energy Play.

-1. The networks: fluid balances of multidimensional alliances and divisions.
+1. The dynamic and interconnected networks: fluid balances of multidimensional alliances and divisions.

 2. State actors: emerging postures and the pursuit of untested options.

 3. Non-state actors: deriving new powers and moving toward the spotlight.

 In Conclusion: The megatrend reveals 21st century security complexities that are rapidly reshaping geopolitical divisions and stances in the age of new Great Power Competition.